Volost

-Volost (во́ласць; во́лость /ru/; во́лость) was a traditional administrative subdivision in Kievan Rus', the Grand Duchy of Moscow, and the Russian Empire.
+Volost (во́ласць; valsčius; во́лость /ru/; во́лость) was a traditional administrative subdivision in Kievan Rus', the Grand Duchy of Moscow, and the Russian Empire.
+It was also briefly used in modern Russia.

 History

 The Brockhaus and Efron Encyclopedic Dictionary (1890–1907) states that the origins of the concept is unclear; whether it originally referred to an administrative subdivision or to a peasant obshchina, the term referring to a territory under a single rule.

 In earlier East Slavic history, in the lands of Ruthenia, volost was a name for the territory ruled by the knyaz, a principality; either as an absolute ruler or with varying degree of autonomy from the Velikiy Knyaz (Grand Prince).
-Starting from the end of the 14th century, volost was a unit of administrative division in Grand Duchy of Lithuania, Poland, Muscovy, lands of modern Latvia and Ukraine.
+Starting from the end of the 14th century, volost was a unit of administrative division in the Grand Duchy of Lithuania, Poland, Muscovy, lands of modern Latvia and Ukraine.
 Since about the 16th century it was a part of provincial districts that were called "uezd" in Muscovy and the later Russian Empire.
 Each uezd had several volosts that were subordinated to the uezd city.

 After the abolition of Russian serfdom in 1861, volost became a unit of peasant's local self-rule.
 A number of mirs are united into a volost, which has an assembly consisting of elected delegates from the mirs.
 These elect an elder (starshina) and, hitherto, a court of justice (volostnoy sud).
 The self-government of the mirs and volosts was, however, tempered by the authority of the police commissaries (stanovoi) and by the power of general oversight given to the nominated "district committees for the affairs of the peasants".

 Volosts were abolished by the Soviet administrative reform of 1923–1929.
 Raions may be roughly called a modern equivalent of both volosts and uezds.